NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             As a result, any API requests that references the pool name should now be updated to use the name without underscores.

-            .. rubric:: What is causing the "Permission denied (publickey,gssapi-keyex,gssapi-with-mic)." ?[\ `edit </index.php?title=FAQ&action=edit&section=67>`__\ ]
+- What is causing the "Permission denied (publickey,gssapi-keyex,gssapi-with-mic)." ?[\ `edit </index.php?title=FAQ&action=edit&section=67>`__\ ]
                :name: what-is-causing-the-permission-denied-publickeygssapi-keyexgssapi-with-mic.-edit